littlerobots/flutter-native-state/README.md

 This plugin uses Kotlin, make sure your Flutter project has Kotlin configured for that reason.
 No other setup is required.

-Note that as of version 1.1.0, Flutter version 1.12 or up is required.
+Note that as of version 1.1.0, Flutter version 1.12 or up is required and you should [migrate your project](https://github.com/flutter/flutter/wiki/Upgrading-pre-1.12-Android-projects) before updating from an older version of this plugin.

 ### Integrating with Flutter project on iOS
 This plugin uses Swift, make sure your project is configured to use Swift for that reason.